 Peter Island: British Virgin Islands

 The BVI abounds with many wonderful anchorages for sailors to enjoy and Peter Island boasts some of the best!
-Below is a photo which shows part of Great Harbour, Sprat Bay and Deadman's Bay.
+Below is a photo which shows part of Great Harbour in the foreground, Sprat Bay (center) and Deadman's Bay in the background.

 The swimming area at Deadman's Bay is for resort guests only and is clearly demarcated.
 Visiting sailors may anchor at the south east end of the beach at Little Deadman's Bay.
 Though some bareboats anchor here overnight, I don't recommend it as the winds can change rapidly and the accompanying swells have been known to cause more than a few anxious nights.